bitquery/graphql-docs/docs/Schema/bitcoin/addressstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics provide an aggregate profile of a Bitcoin address: total sent and received amounts, transaction counts, fee totals, and the number of active days.
+This is useful for risk scoring, compliance profiling, and building explorer-style address summary pages without pulling individual transaction history.
+Because Bitcoin uses a UTXO model, these aggregates are derived from input and output activity rather than account-level state.

 Here is an example that demonstrates how to retrieve statistics about a specific address; there is a balance field, too; please avoid using it; if you require a BTC balance, then please use [this API](https://docs.bitquery.io/v1/docs/examples/Bitcoin/bitcoin-address-api).

 ```